 - a.
 The primary child welfare professional responsible for the case will continuously assess the family's condition and dynamics in order to determine that the safety plan is dependable, sufficient and reflects the least intrusive actions necessary to protect the child. - b.
 When a child is in an out-of-home safety plan in a different jurisdiction, the child welfare professional with primary responsibility is responsible for communicating with the secondary worker involved to learn how the child and caregiver are doing, determine if there are actions needed and to share information about parent(s)/legal guardian(s) progress in meeting Conditions for Return. - c.
 The safety plan will be monitored by the child welfare professional responsible based on the following minimum contact requirements unless the safety plan for the family requires more frequent contact.
 All child contacts will include observations and private discussion with the child as to the child's safety in their home or placement and the child's well-being. - d.
 When a child is with a parent/legal guardian in a certified domestic violence shelter or a residential treatment program, the child welfare professional will coordinate any required contacts with program staff and contacts may occur outside of the facility. - e.
 If a child is on runaway status or his or her whereabouts are unknown, the child welfare professional shall meet the requirements of Rule 65C-30.019, F.A.C. - f.
-Initial face-to-face contacts with the child and caregiver will occur at least once every seven (7) days as follows: - (1) For all in-home safety plans, face-to-face contacts every seven days with the child and caregiver will be conducted for the first 30 days from the time the initial safety plan was established. - (2) For all out-of-home plans, face-to-face contacts with the child and caregiver will be conducted as long as the child in an out-of-home plan remains in shelter status. - g.
-After case transfer, the case manager will: - (1) Provide initial face-to-face contact with child(ren) within two working days of case transfer or the date of court supervision, whichever is earlier (Rule 65C-30.007(1)(b), F.A.C.). - (2) Within five business days after the case is transferred from investigations or another case manager, confirm that the ongoing safety plan is sufficient.
+Initial face-to-face contacts with the child and caregiver willl occur at least once every seven (7) days as follows: - (1) For all in-home safety plans, face-to-face contacts every seven days with the child and caregiver will be conducted for the first 30 days from the time the initial safety plan was established. - (2) For all out-of-home safety plans, face-to-face contacts every seven days with the child and caregiver will be conducted for the first 30 days from the time the initial safety plan was established, including those involving a family-made arrangement. - (3) For all out-of-home plans, face-to-face contacts with the child and caregiver will be conducted as long as the child in an out-of-home plan remains in shelter status. - g.
+After case transfer, the case manager will: - (1) Provide initial face-to-face contact with child(ren) within two working days of case transfer or the date of court supervision, whichever is earlier (Rule 65C-30.007(1)(b), F.A.C.).

+(2) Within five business days after the case is transferred from investigations or another case manager, confirm that the ongoing safety plan is sufficient.